The Securities Litigation Review: Switzerland

 As regards further sources of securities law, the Federal Act on Financial Market Infrastructures and Market Conduct in Securities and Derivatives Trading (FMIA) governs the conduct of financial market participants in securities and derivatives trading.
 The Federal Act on the Swiss Financial Market Supervisory Authority (FINMASA) contains rules regarding the organisation and supervisory instruments of the Swiss Financial Market Supervisory Authority (FINMA), which is the Swiss government body responsible for financial regulation.

 The aforementioned acts are specified in various ordinances issued by the Swiss Federal Council and by FINMA, such as the Financial Services Ordinance (FinSO).
-FINMA's practice regarding the application of the financial markets regulation plays an important role as well, just as the pertinent jurisprudence of public, civil, and criminal courts.
+FINMA's practice regarding the application of the financial markets regulation plays an important role as well, just as the pertinent jurisprudence of public, civil and criminal courts.
 In particular, FINMA regularly publishes circulars pertaining to specific aspects of financial market regulation.

 ii Regulatory authorities

-FINMA supervises the Swiss financial market, conducts investigations, and takes administrative actions under FINMASA to enforce the Swiss financial market regulation.
+FINMA supervises the Swiss financial market, conducts investigations and takes administrative actions under FINMASA to enforce the Swiss financial market regulation.
 FINMA is also responsible for the approval and licensing of registration bodies6 and independent prospectus reviewing authorities7 under FinSA.
 In contrast, FINMA is not involved in civil securities litigation or in prosecuting violations of the penal provisions of the financial market acts.
-The former falls within the competence of the civil courts, the latter generally falls within the competence of the Federal Department of Finance8 or the Office of the Attorney General of Switzerland, which is responsible for the criminal prosecution of insider trading and market manipulation in particular.9
+The former falls within the competence of the civil courts and the latter generally falls within the competence of the Federal Department of Finance8 or the Office of the Attorney General of Switzerland, which is responsible for the criminal prosecution of insider trading and market manipulation in particular.9

 iii Common securities claims